-It is obviously not possible to appreciate the explicative power of the above statements without going into the merits of the modeling of human concepts by means of the quantum formalism \citep{asdb2016b} and without describing how more concrete concepts are formed in the human conceptual domain, the matter being also complicated by the fact that, for historical reasons, in the human conceptual domain there are different possible lines connecting \emph{abstract} to \emph{concrete}, the fundamental being the one that expresses the passage from \emph{one-word concepts} to \emph{stories formed by the combination of multiples concepts}, which mirrors the formation of macroscopic entities in the physical world, by aggregation of multiple microscopic ones \citep{Aertsetal2020}.
+It is obviously not possible to appreciate the explicative power of the above statements without going into the merits of the modeling of human concepts by means of the quantum formalism \citep{asdb2016b} and without describing how more concrete concepts are formed in the human conceptual domain, the matter being also complicated by the fact that, for historical reasons, in the human conceptual domain there are different possible lines connecting \emph{abstract} to \emph{concrete}, the fundamental being the one that expresses the passage from \emph{one-word concepts} to \emph{stories formed by the combination of multiples concepts}, which mirrors the formation of macroscopic objects in the physical world, by aggregation of multiple microscopic entities \citep{Aertsetal2020}.

-What we just wanted to emphasize here is that the non-spatiality of the entities of the physical world is not to be understood as an extension of the spatiotemporal theatre to which we should add further dimensions in which the microphysical entities would reside, when they are in superposition states.
-If the hypothesis of the Conceptuality Interpretation turns out to be correct, the picture that emerges would be much more complex and articulated, our physical domain being much more fluid and contextual than we had initially imagined, with continuous intertwining and passages between spatiality and non-spatiality, abstractness and concreteness, as it happens in the human conceptual domain, when we describe the interaction between cognitive entities and the entities of meaning forming their languages.
+What we just wanted to emphasize here is that non-spatiality is not to be understood as an extension of the spatiotemporal theatre to which we should add further dimensions in which the microphysical entities would reside, when they are in superposition states.
+If the hypothesis of the conceptuality interpretation turns out to be correct, the picture that emerges would be much more complex and articulated, our physical domain being much more fluid and contextual than we had initially imagined, with continuous intertwining and passages between spatiality and non-spatiality, abstractness and concreteness, as it happens in the human conceptual domain, when we describe the interaction between cognitive entities and the entities of meaning forming their languages.

-Having said this, and remaining aware that for the majority of readers what will follow cannot be fully appreciated without first having digested some of the nuances of the conceptuality hypothesis (which is easy to misunderstand), we want to briefly explain why Hartman effect presents no interpretative difficulties from the conceptuality perspective.